Fireboy DML: 2022–present: Collaborations, Playboy and Adedamola

 On 3 March 2022, Fireboy was featured on the Sickick remix to Madonna's 1998 single "Frozen".
 The official music video was filmed on the same day.
 On 6 July 2022, Fireboy announced via his official Twitter account that his third studio album entitled Playboy would be out by 5 August 2022.

 In 2024, Fireboy was featured on the Justin Timberlake song "Liar", appearing on Timberlake's sixth studio album Everything I Thought It Was.
 He released his fourth studio album, Adedamola, on 29 August 2024.
-The album featured prominent Nigerian and international artists such as Lagbaja on “Back n Forth" and Jon Batiste on “Ready” and “Jon’s Interlude”.
+The album featured prominent Nigerian and international artists such as Lagbaja on "Back n Forth" and Jon Batiste on "Ready" and "Jon's Interlude".

 Artistry

-Fireboy describes his sound as "Afro-Life" and said he writes songs that audiences can relate to.
+Fireboy describes his sound as "Afro-Life" and said he writes songs to which the audiences can relate.
 Alphonse Pierre of Pitchfork characterized his sound as "slow-groove pop" and stated it "tells stories about love with the formulaic structure of a Hallmark Christmas romance".

 He has cited Jon Bellion, Passenger, and Wande Coal as his key contemporary influences.

 In popular culture

 In 2020, Fireboy DML gained media coverage in Nigeria when his hit single "Champion" was used by FC Bayern Munich for their UEFA Super Cup celebrations.
 His song "Scatter" from his debut album Laughter, Tears and Goosebumps was included in the FIFA 21 game soundtrack.
 In November 2022, his song, "Coming Back For You," was included on the Black Panther: Wakanda Forever soundtrack.

-Fireboy DML received a plaque] as he joins Beyoncé, Rihanna, Ed Sheeran, Wizkid, Jay-Z, The Beatles, Adele and Elton John on the list of Artistes who have sold out London's most iconic venue, Royal Albert Hall.
+Fireboy DML received a plaque for having sold out Royal Albert Hall in 2025.